 To understand the complexities of CBD’s legality, we need to look at where it comes from.

 CBD is part of a class of chemicals known as cannabinoids.
 Cannabinoids are naturally occurring compounds that are produced by many living creatures -- including humans!

-Your body uses what are known as endocannabinoids as essential neurotransmitters, which carry out vital functions throughout your body.
+Your body uses what are known as endocannabinoids as essential neurotransmitters, which supports functions throughout your body.

 However, the most (in)famous source of cannabinoids is their namesake: the cannabis plant.

 While modern laws and sentiments towards marijuana have shifted (as you probably know,) marijuana remains federally illegal.
 It was first made illegal by the 1937 Marihuana Tax Act, and labeled a Schedule I substance under the 1971 Controlled Substances Act.

 At the time, CBD was not a well-known compound.
 Most people had never heard of it at all, and those who were at all familiar considered it to be just another one of the dozens of cannabinoids produced by the cannabis plant.